-Financial Aid Warning and Suspension.
+Financial Aid Warning and Ineligibility.
 Students who do not meet the quantitative and/or qualitative standard have one semester financial aid warning in which they may receive financial aid.
 Transfer students admitted on academic probation will automatically be placed on Financial Aid Warning.
-During the semester of warning, they must regain the above standards to continue receiving financial aid.
+During the semester of warning, they must regain the above standards to continue receiving federal financial aid.
 If they regain these standards, then they will be in "good standing" and their federal financial aid eligibility will continue.
-If, after a semester on financial aid warning a student does not regain these standards, financial aid will be suspended.
+If, after a semester on financial aid warning a student does not regain these standards, federal financial aid will no longer be available (student becomes ineligible for federal financial aid).
 (See Reinstatement Policy below.)

 Appeal process.
 Satisfactory progress requirements outlined above may be waived based on extenuating circumstances that might affect the student's performance, such as illness, injury to student, or death in the family.
 Any student who feels there are extenuating circumstances prevailing in his case may file an appeal for an exception by making a written request to the MACU Financial Aid Office.
 The Financial Aid Administrator will bring the appeal before the Appeals Committee to make a decision on the student's case.
 At the committee's discretion, a waiver may be granted to the student to maintain his or her financial aid eligibility.
 If the waiver is granted, the student will be placed on Financial Aid Probation for one semester.
 If at the end of this probation semester the student meets both quantitative and qualitative requirements, the student will regain federal financial aid eligibility and be back in "good standing."
-If the student fails to meet both requirements, the student will be suspended and forfeit all future federal financial aid.
+If the student fails to meet both requirements, the student will become ineligible for federal financial aid and forfeit all future federal financial aid.

 Reinstatement policy.
-If a student in financial aid suspension completes a semester and is once again in compliance with the above qualitative and quantitative standards, the student is eligible to apply for financial aid reinstatement.
+If a student who is ineligible for financial aid due to the reasons listed above, completes a semester and is once again in compliance with the above qualitative and quantitative standards, the student is eligible to apply for financial aid reinstatement.
 The student should submit a written request for reinstatement and a FAFSA to the MACU Financial Aid Office.